-PR2013 Effective date 1 Jul 2012 (3) Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (4) Performance hurdles based on the satisfactory achievement of confidential performance Performance Conditions % off Pool Average ROE 25% conditions approved by the Board Debt/Debt + Equity 25% EPS Base 25% EPS Stretch 25% Total 100% Exercise conditions and Vesting Date The Performance Rights Test Date will be which, the Board will determine whether have been achieved.
-As soon as reasonably practicable after e Performance Period, the Board shall dete employee, as at that Test Date: a. whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; b. the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and c. the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
-Exercise price Nil Expiry date 30 September 2015 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: a. where Performance Hurdles have Test Date; e not been satisfied as at the relevant b. if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; c. the day the Board makes a determination that the Performance Rights lapses because of breach, fraud or dishonesty; and d.
-30 September 2015.
-5 Day volume weighted average Share price \$0.7960
+PR2013 Effective date 1 July 2012 (3) Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (4) Performance hurdles Performance Conditions % off Pool based on the satisfactory achievement of Average ROE 25% confidential performance Debt/Debt + Equity 25% conditions approved by the Board EPS Base 25% and Board EPS Stretch 25% Total 100% Exercise conditions and Vesting Date The Performance Rights Test Date will be Board will determine whether or not the Pe e 30 June 2015 (Test Date) after which, the erformance Hurdles have been achieved.
+As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (j) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (k) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (I) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
+Exercise price Nil Expiry date 30 September 2015 A Performance Right lapses, to the extent it has not been exercised, on the ear occur of: (m) where Performance Hurdles have no ot been satisfied as at the relevant Test Date; (n) if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; (o) the day the Board makes a determination that the Performance Rights lapse because of breach, fraud or dishonesty; and (p) 30 September 2015.
+5 Day volume weighted average Share price (3) \$0.7960